jhdrn/myra/README.md

         evolve(s).and(broadcastMsg)
 ```

-### Forms
-`myra/forms` is a module with helper functions and components for form handling.
-It's currently a work in progress.

 ### HTTP requests
 `myra/http` exposes the `httpRequest` function that is an `Effect` wrapper for
 making XmlHttpRequests.
 Take a look at